Aakash1379/Skin-Disease-Classification/README.md

 About the Dataset:

-This dataset contains the training data for the ISIC 2019 challenge, note that it already includes data from previous years (2018 and 2017).

-The dataset for ISIC 2019 contains 25,331 images available for the classification of dermoscopic images among nine different diagnostic categories:
+The dataset for ISIC multiple skin diseases classification contains 4109 images available for the classification of dermoscopic images among nine different diagnostic categories:

 Melanoma
 Melanocytic nevus